 Objects can be seen only if they are set to ‘Creative Common’ level and approved by Tabletopia moderators.
-Creative Common access level allows other users to copy your objects, while Public allows only to see them.
+The Creative Common access level allows other users to copy your objects, while Public only allows other users to see them.

 How can I invite game testers to my game?

-You can send a link to the game to your friends (they play for free in browser), or find people on Tabletopia Discord channel.
+You can send a link to the game to your friends (they can play for free in browser), or find people on the Tabletopia Discord server.
 Read also How to Find Opponents.

 Can I make my game available to a wider audience?

-Yes, check our Play zones guide to know more about demonstrating your game to people outside Tabletopia and making your game free-to-play.
+Yes, check our Play zones guide to find out more about demonstrating your game to people outside Tabletopia and making your game free-to-play.

 I have made my game public, but other users can not create a new room and play the game.
 What is wrong?